Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Discussion

+In the context of this study, it was challenging for us to help the physiotherapists realize the contribution of \textit{Renovo} in improving the efficiency and effectiveness of physiotherapy while overcoming the shortcomings of the conventional method.
+Furthermore, ensuring the use of appropriate and widely acknowledged terminologies in the domain of rehabilitation engineering, so that the physiotherapists can use the system without any difficulty or confusion, was a challenging task as well.

-In the domain of rehabilitation engineering, one of the vital constraints of developing any assistive technology, as identified by interviewing certified domain experts, is that it should not be unsupervised.
-In other words, the PTs should be aware of patients’ progress and be in control throughout the entire phase of rehabilitation, so that proper therapies can be prescribed.
-Thus, it was challenging to maintain a good balance among the features of \textit{Renovo} that are accessible to the patients, to prevent them from not requiring any assistance or guidance from the PTs.
-To fulfill this requirement, it was a deliberate decision on our part not to provide any animated illustrations of any particular intervention in \textit{Renovo} so that the patients are forced to receive assistance from the PTs on how to perform that intervention, leveraging the \textit{Passive} mode of therapy in the \textit{Main GUI} (MAG).
-Furthermore, \textit{Renovo} does not provide the patients with any verdict on their progress, rather it provides the PTs with an idea of their status through the system-generated scores.
-Based on these scores, the PTs decide on the patients' status and inform them about their progress.
-From our analysis of the patients’ feedback, we have seen that this criterion has also been fulfilled by a very reasonable margin.
+In the domain of rehabilitation engineering, one of the vital constraints of developing any assistive technology, as identified by interviewing certified domain experts, is that physiotherapists should be aware of patients’ progress and be in control throughout the entire phase of rehabilitation so that proper interventions can be prescribed.
+Thus, it was a deliberate decision on our part not to provide any animated illustrations of any particular intervention in \textit{Renovo} so that the patients are forced to receive assistance from the physiotherapists on how to perform that intervention, leveraging the \textit{Passive} mode of therapy in the \textit{user interface}.